monica-m-kim/Great-British-Bake-Off/README.md

 I have set up a SQL database to explore the data set while practicing mySQL statements.
 I am also utilizing Python to build models to predict winners and analyze ingredients/flavors to find the flavor combination that can increase the chance of winning.

-### Ask for the community:
+### Ask for the community
 - Please share questions you would like to know the answer.
 It is good practice for everyone!
 - Share your version of mySQL statement to answer the questions.
 I would like to learn different approaches.
+- Share your work with the data set.
+I would like to learn from you.
 - This is my first time to build a public Github repository.
 Any suggestions for improvements are welcome!

-If you have any questions/feed backs/requests, please reach out !
+If you have any questions/feed backs/requests, please reach out.
 Monica Kim (monicakimx@gmail.com)

 ———